stuycs-gh-classrooms/10-nextcs-p01-mechanical-tears/README.md

 #### Selected Project: SPACE INVADERS

 ### Necessary Features
-What are the core features that your program should have?
-These should be things that __must__ be implemented in order to make the program useable/playable, not extra features that could be added to make the program more interesting/fun.

 - battle ship needs to move left and right
 - battle ship needs tp shoot
 - needs to be protection/shields